jverzani/PySide.jl/examples/README.md

 * `events.jl`  Simple example of defining a new class so that we can implement event handlers, as opposed to just signal handlers.

-* `data-frame.jl` implements a model for viewing data frames.
-Can show large data frames without too much lag.
+* `data-frame.jl` Shows `DataFrameModel` for a simple to create model for large data sets.

 * `workspace.jl` simple workspace browser.